Christophe Antoine Merlin: Early career

 During the Rhine Campaign of 1796, the 4th Hussars were in François Joseph Lefebvre's division of Jean-Baptiste Jourdan's Army of the Sambre-et-Meuse.
 On 31 May the campaign started when the divisions of Lefebvre and Claude-Sylvestre Colaud advanced from Düsseldorf.
 The cavalry screen included Merlin who the source incorrectly identified as a sous-lieutenant.
 In fact, Merlin was appointed commander of the 4th Hussars on 25 June.
 The army's last action of the campaign was the Battle of Limburg on 16 September 1796.
 In 1797, the army's hussars were formed into a division under Michel Ney.
 The Hussar Division distinguished itself at the Battle of Neuwied on 18 April 1797.

 In the War of the Second Coalition, the 4th Hussars fought with Lefebvre's division of Jourdan's Army of the Rhine in the Battle of Ostrach on 21 March 1799 and the First Battle of Stockach four days later.
 The regiment participated in the Second Battle of Zurich on 25–26 September 1799 in Édouard Mortier's 8th Division of André Masséna's Army of the Danube.
 At the start of the 1800 campaign the 4th Hussars were assigned to Antoine Guillaume Delmas' division of Jean Victor Marie Moreau's Army of the Rhine.
 Delmas' division fought at the Second Battle of Stockach on 3 May 1800.

 At the Battle of Hohenlinden on 3 December 1800, the regiment was part of Emmanuel de Grouchy's division.
 Together with the 108th Line Infantry Regiment, the 4th Hussars opposed the Austrian advance guard as it tried to emerge from the forest.
 After initial Austrian success, Grouchy's troops pushed their enemies back to the edge of the forest.
 The 4th Hussars tried twice to overrun an Austrian battery and were successful on their third charge.
 Merlin sent a hussar squadron against some nearby infantry and sent them fleeing.
-From 1801–1803 he served in the garrison at Cambrai.
+From 1801 to 1803 he served in the garrison at Cambrai.
 He participated in the successful French 1803 invasion of the Electorate of Hanover which ended in the Convention of Artlenburg.
 Merlin became a member of the Légion d'Honneur on 11 December 1803 and an officer of the Légion on 14 June 1804.